pagkly/Zed/Investopedia3/Supply Chain Management (SCM) What You Need to Know.md

 ### Supply Chains

-A [supply chain](https://www.investopedia.com/terms/s/supplychain.asp) is the connected network of individuals, organizations, resources, activities, and technologies involved in the manufacture and sale of a product or service.
+A [[supply chain]](https://www.investopedia.com/terms/s/supplychain.asp) is the connected network of individuals, organizations, resources, activities, and technologies involved in the manufacture and sale of a product or service.
 A supply chain starts with the delivery of raw materials from a supplier to a manufacturer and ends with the delivery of the finished product or service to the end consumer.

 SCM oversees each touchpoint of a company's product or service, from initial creation to the final sale.
-With so many places along the supply chain that can add value through efficiencies or lose value through increased expenses, proper SCM can increase revenues, decrease costs, and impact a company's [bottom line](https://www.investopedia.com/terms/b/bottomline.asp).
+With so many places along the supply chain that can add value through efficiencies or lose value through increased expenses, proper SCM can increase revenues, decrease costs, and impact a company's [[bottom line]](https://www.investopedia.com/terms/b/bottomline.asp).

 ### Key Takeaways